nus-cs2113-AY2223S1/tp/docs/team/matthewphua.md

   * Justification: Allows user to see reviews added.
 Also provides index numbers for removing reviews.
 * **New Feature** Find Command
   * What it does: Finds a review with a specific title.
-  * Justification: Allows user to find a particular review without having to sort through the long list of reviews.
+  * Justification: Allows user to find a specific review w/o viewing all reviews.
   * Highlight: Leveraged list command behavior to prevent redundancy in code when printing out the find command output.